boyangwang/Taak-web/doc/cs3216-asgn3-pitch.md

 More importantly, it also allows users to try our app any time any where once the app has been loaded onto their browser, even if they subsequently lose their Internet connection for days or even months.

-In turn, this opens up 2 possibilities.
+In turn, this opens up 2 interesting possibilities.

 ###Allows any number of other to edit your board
 The first possibility is it allows any number of other people to add tasks to your board.
 Anyone can share sticky notes with you now.

 To sync all those new tasks, you can simply log in on those devices.
 (Subsequently, we can build upon this and allow users to give other people one-way time-sensitive keys to add new tasks.)

 ###No Sign-up Required
 The second possibility is that no sign-up is required to use the app.